material-motion/material-motion/starmap/GLOSSARY.md

 * [CAAnimation](https://developer.apple.com/library/ios/documentation/GraphicsImaging/Reference/CAAnimation_class/) \(iOS\)

-In relation to a Runtime, a Plan is a concrete object that can be associated with a target.
+In relation to a MotionRuntime, a Plan is a concrete object that can be associated with a target.

 ## platform